Which businesses make the most on Father’s Day?

 - Which states’ retailers do the best on Father’s Day

 It’s fun to speculate about where Americans spend the most on Father’s Day weekend.
 Restaurants?
 Movie theaters?
 Butcher shops?
-Womply analyzed data from the past 12 months from more than 150,000 businesses we serve across the U.S., and the answer to all of the above is, “Yes!”
+Womply analyzed data from the past 12 months from businesses we serve across the U.S., and the answer to all of the above is, “Yes!”
 However, golf courses are by far the biggest winner when comparing revenue on Father’s day to the rest of the year.
 Let’s jump in!

 Fun with Father: How much money do Golf courses, movie theaters, and theme parks make on Father’s Day?